239 school shootings since Sandy Hook in 2012.

 But there has to be more that we can do in our country because we do have more guns per capita than other countries.
 I grew up in the sticks and shot my first shotgun at the age of 8 or 10.
 I remember shooting guns throughout childhood into early adulthood, and as an adult, I’ve been to shooting ranges.
 I’ve been exposed to the proper use of guns and been around folk who love guns and use them correctly and safely.
 At the same time, there’s obviously a lot of misuse happening and this is our American fault and problem.
 It’s not just happening “just because.”
 We’re all complicit by our inaction.
 By our failure to do something different that could prevent this from happening so often.

 Seriously, aren’t you feeling numb to it all by now?
-We hear about mass shootings so often (how many times now in 2018, and we’re only in the month February!?)
+We hear about mass shootings too frequently (how many times now in 2018, and we’re only in the month February!?)

 Like all societal problems, this is going to be very complicated to solve.